BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 # Guidelines for Good code

-These guidelines should be followed whenever coding in our Machine Learning organisation.
+You can use this guide as a _checklist_ to make sure your code is of good quality, so it's easier to collaborate with each other and create a robust codebase.

 When you raise a PR, your code will be reviewed following this criteria (in addition to code correctness and other measures).

 ## Before starting